U.S. Government Global HIV/AIDS Activities

 U.S. Department of Commerce

 The U.S. Department of Commerce fosters public-private partnerships and makes presentations in industry/trade advisory committee meetings on how the private sector can contribute to global HIV/AIDS interventions.
-In addition, the U.S. Census Bureau, housed within Department of Commerce, provides support for PEPFAR by assisting with data management and analysis, survey support, and mapping of country-level activities.
-With funds from PEPFAR, the U.S. Census Bureau maintains and annually updates the HIV/AIDS Surveillance Data Base to meet the needs of policy makers and program planners around the world.
-This database is a compilation of information from widely scattered small-scale surveys on the HIV/AIDS pandemic in population groups in developing countries, and hosts information from the medical and scientific literature, presentations at international conferences, and the press.
-Explore the HIV/AIDS Surveillance Data Base.
+In addition, the U.S. Census Bureau, housed within the Department of Commerce, provides support for PEPFAR by assisting with data management and analysis, survey support, and mapping of country-level activities.
+With funds from PEPFAR, the U.S. Census Bureau maintains and annually updates the HARVEST HIV/AIDS Statistic Dashboard to meet the needs of policymakers and program planners around the world.
+This central repository for global HIV/AIDS data seeks to provide as complete a picture as possible for select indicators that represent the state of the epidemic and progress toward controlling it.

 U.S. Department of Defense